Data sources

 Chemical compounds

-Chemical compounds listed in our database come from the MeSH controlled vocabulary used to index MEDLINE abstracts and from DrugBank.
+Chemical compounds listed in our database come from the ChEMBL, PubChem, and DrugBank databases.

 References: